ShuDataScience/Cyclistic-Bikeshare-Capstone/README.md

 Provide more marketing campaign visibility (i.e. billboard footage, rolling ads frequency) at docked bike stations.
 The users are 100% targeted customers.
 Digital advertisement and email campaign can be used to this group of users too.

-3. From the seanalirty and day of the week perspective:
+3. From the seasonality and day of the week perspective:

     a.
 Jun-Oct are the peak seasons.
 I recommend to increase budget spent in these months.
 The marketing campaingn will be viewed by more targeted customers (casual users).
 Digital advertisement and email campaign frequency can be increased.